Who are you and what do you do?

 Often times when people get into this way of thinking, it sends them down a path of gathering or estimating all kinds of other helpful data.
 All this helps you allocate your budget and time more effectively.

-Where can folks find you if they’re interested in learning more about your services?
+How can folks get in touch if they're interested in learning more?

-KCVisibility.com, or just email me (email@example.com).
-For anybody that wants it, I have a free 20 minute consultation that can be booked on the site.
+They can email me (email@example.com).
+We offer a free 20 minutes consultation for anyone interested!
 I’m happy to discuss your business, your website, and give you a little bit of a strategy moving forward.